DHTMLX/docs-suite/docs/grid/usage.md

 });
 ~~~

-- `fields` - predefines an extended configuration for data grouping by certain columns, by setting the rules of aggregation and rendering of the results.
-The attributes of the `fields` object correspond to the ids of columns the aggregation and the order of results are being configured for.
+- `fields` - (optional) predefines an extended configuration for data grouping by certain columns, by setting the rules of aggregation and rendering of the results.
+The attributes of the `fields` object correspond to the ids of columns for which the aggregation and the order of results are being configured.
+The configuration of a column is defined by the `IGroupOrder` object that has the following properties:
+    - `map` - (optional) an object for data aggregation in a group, where keys are field names, and the values can be:
+        - a tuple `[string, TAggregate]` that specifies the field and the aggregation type ("sum", "count", "min", "max", "avg") from the `dhx.methods` helper
+        - a user-defined aggregation function `((row: IRow[]) => string | number)`
+    - `summary` - (optional) specifies where the total row is rendered - at the `top` or at the `bottom` of the group

-A predefined configuration is needed in cases when the grouping panel is supposed to be used and the rendered group should have the resulting row.
+A predefined configuration is needed in cases when the group panel is supposed to be used and the rendered group should have the resulting (total) row.

 ~~~jsx {7-21}
 const grid = new dhx.Grid("grid_container", {